Thursday, March 5

 Review of "Disobedient Spaces" at the Wallach Gallery, Ksenija Carleton (Group A)

-The retrospective is organized into eight sections that follow a loosely chronological and largely thematic structure.
-The Wallach explores Rosenfeld via her early works on paper; videos; screen-prints; significant interventions like A thousand crosses on the pavement (1979-80), Una Herida Americana (1982), No+ (as a member of the group CADA); and her decades long collaboration with Palestinian-Chilean artist Diamela Eltit.
-The sections tend to bleed into each other at the Wallach, where the circulation also feels unspecified.
-This frames Rosenfeld’s artistic production as a politically and thematically unified body of work, which consistently committed itself to social justice, equality, and liberation of the oppressed.
+The retrospective is organized into eight sections that follow loosely chronological and mostly thematic structures.
+Co-curators Julia Bryan-Wilson and Natalia Brizuela explore Rosenfeld's career via her early works on paper, videos, screen-prints, interventions like A thousand crosses on the pavement (1979-80), An American Wound (1982), No+ (as a member of the group CADA); and her decades long collaboration with Palestinian-Chilean poet Diamela Eltit.
+The sections bleed into one another, and the viewer's circulation in the gallery is somewhat unguided.
+However, rather than make for a confusing experience, this curatorial strategy reflects how politically and thematically unified Rosenfeld's body of work was.
+Indeed, her work was consistently committed to social justice, equality, and liberation of the oppressed.
+It would have therefore been arbitrary to divide her work along strict thematic, or medium-based lines.

-In the wake of Columbia’s fierce repression of student protests in 2024, and compliance with Trump’s efforts to overhaul academic freedom, the Wallach’s exhibit, by illustrating how the militant potentials of artistic intervention were effectively harnessed by Rosenfeld, serves as an act of resistance in itself – a rebuttal to the institution it is housed by.
+In the wake of Columbia University's fierce repression of student protests in 2024, and its compliance with Trump’s efforts to undermine academic freedom, the Wallach’s exhibit is a rebuttal to the institution it is house in.
+"Disobedient Spaces" illustrates how the militant potentials of artistic intervention can be effectively harnessed, and the show's timeliness serves as an act of resistance in and of itself.

 Ksenija Carleton